bluesky-social/atproto-website/content/community/projects.md

 # Community Projects

-This is a partial list of community projects. **We're particularly excited to see more tooling for moderation and curation.**
+This is a partial list of community projects.
+Read instructions for how to submit your project to this page [here](/community/projects#submit-your-project).

 ### App Passwords